1991 World Series: Game 6

+Kirby Puckett's walk-off home run in Game 6 helped the Twins force a decisive Game 7.

 The Twins returned to the Metrodome, where they had a 9–1 postseason record (including 6–0 in the World Series).
 After the reshuffling of the Braves' rotation following Game 1, Steve Avery started for Atlanta on three days' rest.
 The Twins kept their three-man rotation, with Scott Erickson, who had been batted around in Game 3, getting the start for Minnesota.

 In the top of the first, the Braves got two runners on, but stranded them.
 In the bottom of the first, Chuck Knoblauch singled with one out and then Kirby Puckett strode to the plate looking to break out of the slump he had been in for most of the series.
 He tripled to left field, scoring Knoblauch, his first big play of the game.

 After retiring Chili Davis for the second out of the inning, Avery faced another slump-ridden batter in Shane Mack, who was hitless so far in the series.
 Mack hit a broken-bat single to score Puckett.
 Scott Leius followed with a single, advancing Mack to third, but Avery escaped further damage by retiring Kent Hrbek to keep the game at 2-0.

 In the top of the third, the Braves hit Erickson hard, but failed to score.
 After Terry Pendleton reached with one out, Ron Gant drove a pitch deep to left field.
 Puckett, giving chase, tracked the ball down and then leaped to snare it before it could hit the 13-foot Plexiglas barrier over the left field wall.
 Pendleton, who had reached second and was trying to advance to third, was forced to turn around and barely beat Puckett’s throw back to first.

 In the fourth, the Twins appeared ready to increase their lead, putting runners at second and third with one out.
 But Avery buckled down and retired the side to keep the game close.
 Another critical play occurred in the fifth when Rafael Belliard kept the Twins from completing a double play with a fierce slide.
 His hustle enabled Lonnie Smith to reach first.
 This became important when Pendleton golfed Erickson's next pitch into the seats, his second World Series home run, to tie the game at two.
 With two outs, Justice lifted what appeared to be a go-ahead home run for the Braves to right, but at the last instant, the ball hooked foul by about two feet.
 Erickson retired Justice and the Twins came to bat with the score tied.